|

 Actg.
 Ordnce: Store-keeper and Paymaster.

-The Military Letters from Berbice to this Colony, sent from thence
+THE Military Letters from bERBICE to this Colony, sent from thence

 on the 5th December, never came to hand, among which was a letter containing a